stanislav3316/stanislav3316.github.io/content/posts/26-09-2023-component-stability-metrics.md

 ## Components stability in distributed systems

-Understanding the stability of components is crucial before making any changes to your system.
+Understanding the stability of components is crucial for making any changes to your system.
-Therefore, it's essential to assess a component's stability using various metrics before proceeding with any modifications.
+So, it's essential to assess a component's stability using various metrics before proceeding with any modifications.
 Let's explore some of these metrics that can aid in measuring stability.

 ### Instability metric